vrockai/pipeline-test/docs/content.md

 ---

-## Evidence for the contribution of the gut microbiome to obesity and its reversal
+## Evidence for the contribution of the gut microbiome to obesity and its reversal.
+ 27.11.2023, _DF de Wit, NMJ Hanssen, K Wortelboer, H Herrema, E Rampanelli, M Nieuwdorp_

+_Humans, Gastrointestinal Microbiome, Obesity, Risk Factors, Probiotics_ Obesity has become a worldwide pandemic affecting more than 650 million people and is associated with a high burden of morbidity.
+Alongside traditional risk factors for obesity, the gut microbiome has been identified as a potential factor in weight regulation.
+Although rodent studies suggest a link between the gut microbiome and body weight, human evidence for causality remains scarce.
+In this Review, we postulate that existing evidence remains to establish a contribution of the gut microbiome to the development of obesity in humans but that modified probiotic strains and supraphysiological dosages of microbial metabolites may be beneficial in combatting obesity.

 [Source](https://doi.org/10.1126/scitranslmed.adg2773)

+10.1126/scitranslmed.adg2773

 ---